Brett-Tanner/SQLZOO/README.md

 - Means HAVING can't use original cols as conditions (unless you include them in the new table), can use SUM/COUNT etc. of them though

 ## 06
+- Seems when you use GROUP BY you need to list all the non-aggregated cols in the order you want them to be grouped by

 ## 07